athulya24453/Optimization_Visualizations/README.md

 # Project Title

-Provide a concise description of your project here.
-For example:

-"This repository contains [Project Name], a tool for [brief description of what it does].
-The project leverages Python libraries such as NumPy, Matplotlib, and SciPy to [key functionality]."
+"This repository contains Visualization Tools for Optimization and Multivariable Calculus.

 ---